|

 Carrickfergus is a large town, predominantly

 acting as a dormitory town for Belfast.
-Due to the
+Due to

-gently sloping terrain, the town's suburbs have
+the gently sloping terrain, the town's suburbs

-and several north-south arteries.
-One of the
+arteries and several north-south arteries.
+One

-north-south artieries is Victoria Road.
-However,
+of the north-south arteries is Victoria Road.

-to meet the B90 (known locally as the Upper Road)
+Road extended northwards to meet the B90 (known

-as shown in red on this map (blue shows existing
+locally as the Upper Road) as shown in red on

-parts of the road):
+this map (blue shows existing parts of the

 The proposal is contained in the draft Belfast